 What can defect density tell us?

 Let's make an experiment.
-We take a reviewer and have him inspect many different source files.
+We take some reviewers and have them inspect many different source files.
 Source files vary in size from 50 lines to 2000 lines.
-The reviewer inspects about 200 lines at a time so as not to get tired.
+Reviewers inspect about 200 lines at a time so as not to get tired.
 We will record the number of defects found for each file.

 What would we expect to find?
 First, longer files ought to have more defects than shorter ones, simply because there is more code.
 More code means more that could go wrong.
 Second, some files should contain more defects than others because they are "risky" -- maybe because they are complex, or because their routines are difficult to unit-test, or because their routines are reused by most of the system and therefore must be very accurately specified and implemented.

 If we measure defect density here, we handle the first effect by normalizing "number of defects" to the amount of code under review, so now we can sensibly compare small and large files.
 So the remaining variation in defect density might have a lot to do with the file's "risk" in the system.
 This is, in fact, the effect we find from experiments in the field.

 So defect density can, among other things, determine which files are risky, which in turn might help you plan how much code review, design work, testing, and time to allocate when modifying one of those files.